 Each institution has rules and regulations about admission.
-Generally, to be eligible to enroll in dual enrollment/early college, you must:
+Generally, to be eligible to enroll in dual enrollment, you must:

-- Meet the placement testing requirements (SAT, ACT, or COMPASS)
+- Meet the placement testing requirements (SAT, ACT, or Accuplacer)

 - Have a 3.0 GPA in completed high school courses to take academic courses